-During the decade that I have led the Office of International Affairs, I have been happy to see thousands of Texas Tech students pursue education abroad experiences all over the world.
+During the decades that I have been with Texas Tech University, I have been happy to see thousands of our students pursue education abroad experiences all over the world.
 They have enjoyed the friendliness of international professors and the host communities that welcome their curiosity and desire for intercultural engagement.

 It is my belief that our study abroad students bring something special back to Texas Tech, and I want to thank you whole-heartedly for playing a vital part in the study abroad process – from their decision to participate all the way through their return.
 We are very proud of our study abroad students, and Texas Tech is dedicated to making your student's study abroad one of the most meaningful and impactful experiences of their life.

 What we can promise you...

 - We are complying with the FERPA laws that affect what information we can and cannot share with our student's family members and/or guardians.
 If a student would like for their information to be made available to others, then they must first complete a FERPA waiver, and indicate on their study abroad application that we can communicate certain information to you.
 Please visit FERPA/Academic Information Waiver for more information about FERPA.